andrasq/node-docs/elastic-pipes.md

   and unlock to try later
 - truncate the file and unlock

-The above was described in [1], and is implementated in Quicklib as Quick\_Fifo\_FileCompactor [2].
+Fifo file compaction was described in [1], and is implementated in Quicklib as Quick\_Fifo\_FileCompactor [2].

 ## Conclusions